parthak314/Lab4-Team5/verification.md

 will be useful later (ignore this for now).
 - generate a .vcd (waveform) file in the `tb` folder.

+## How should I think?

+This section will cover unit testbenches, as the test programs will be provided on the spec release.

+Whilst it may seem like duplicated work to write unit testbenches (if you are writing a golden C++ model), oftentimes this gives a lot more freedom to the RTL writers to implement their model, without worrying about causing bugs later down the line.

+I have not been very involved in the hardware verification space after this coursework last year.
+Therefore I do not know every single best practice, but these are some good guidelines:
+- keep tests simple
+- test the **_behaviour_**, not the implementation
+- include some tests for simple cases (e.g. on reset)

+There is a whole space on hardware verification, and there are loads of other guides that go into a lot more depth.
+However, this should be enough information for this coursework.

 ## Yeah, so what do I do?

 The choice is yours, refer to the [aims](#aims) to guide you, and then use your